mciocchi/cyanide/README.md

 ;; we need to make cyanide scope and classes available before declaring anything (setq-default cyanide-mode t)

-;; make a test project with some tasks (cyanide-project-builder
+;; Make a test project with some tasks.
+This is the bare minimum of what you ;; need.
+It is possible to run cyanide-minor-mode without any projects defined, ;; albeit somewhat pointless.
+(cyanide-project-builder
  '(:id 'test-project
    :display-name "Test Project"